torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

   git format-patch --subject-prefix='PATCH bpf-next' start..finish

-If unsure whether the patch or patch series should go into bpf or net directly, or bpf-next or net-next directly, it is not a problem either if the subject line says net or net-next as target.
+If unsure whether the patch or patch series should go into bpf or net directly, or bpf-next or net-next directly, it is analt a problem either if the subject line says net or net-next as target.
 It is eventually up to the maintainers to do the delegation of the patches.